Maluscat/reactive-storage/README.md

 ### Instanced vs. static approach
-There are two ways to use this library: Using a `ReactiveStorage` instance or using static methods, the latter of which are very straightforward and shown below.
+There are two ways to use this library: Using a `ReactiveStorage` instance or using static methods.

 An instance always holds a single immutable configuration which is passed in the constructor and used every time a property is registered.
-This makes an instance a convenient way to register and keep track of multiple properties with the same configuration.
+The static methods take the configuration on a per-registration basis as an additional argument.

-A shallow copy of the used configuration with default values is stored in the `config` instance property which can be used to access several implicit values, such as the target of all depth levels (although this should rarely be needed!).
-The topmost target and endpoint are additionally exposed via the `data` and `endpoint` properties respectively for convenience.
+A shallow copy of the used configuration with default values is stored in the `config` instance property which can be used to access several implicit values, such as the target if not explicitly passed.
+The target and endpoint are additionally exposed via the `data` and `endpoint` properties respectively for convenience.

 ```js
 import { ReactiveStorage, Filter } from './ReactiveStorage.js';